Japan–South Korea relations: From Japan to South Korea

 After the end of World War II, South Korea banned Japanese cultural imports such as music, film, TV shows, anime, video games, literature (manga).
 Nonetheless, In 1990s, X Japan song "Endless Rain" was very popular as the gilboard charts (streetboard charts) hit song by the street vendors sales, and Korean people heard this song everywhere through the vendors' boomboxes.
 Afterwards, the ban was lifted under the Kim Dae-jung administration in 1998.
 In 2004, the ban on imports of Japanese CDs and DVDs was lifted.
-Today Japanese popular culture has become increasingly more popular among younger generations people in Korea.
+Today Japanese popular culture has become increasingly more popular among younger generations of people in Korea.

 There are two nihonjin gakko Japanese schools in South Korea for Japanese children in the country: Japanese School in Seoul and Busan Japanese School.
 Queen's Classroom is remade in Korea as Queen's Classroom MBC Version and Crayon Shin-chan and Atashin'chi are also popular in Korea.
 The "magical girl" animation genre is widely adapted in South Korea, often to appeal for younger audiences.
 Examples include Flowering Heart (2016), Catch!
 Teenieping (2020), and Rainbow Bubblegem (2023).